Design and characterization of electronic fractals

-The surface-state electrons of Cu(111) are considered to form a 2D electron gas confined between the CO molecules, which are modeled as disks with a repulsive potential of $0.9$ eV and radius $R = 0.55 a$.
+\textbf{Muffin-tin calculations}\\ The surface-state electrons of Cu(111) are considered to form a 2D electron gas confined between the CO molecules, which are modeled as filled circles with a repulsive potential of $0.9$ eV and radius $R = 0.55 a/2$.
 The Schr\"odinger equation is solved for this particular potential landscape, and a Lorentzian broadening of $\Gamma =0.8\,$eV is used to account for the bulk scattering.